nelkinda/cctech-intermediate-C--bootcamp-2022/modules/README.md

 - Modularization goes in hand with Abstraction
   - Modularization to provide granularity of change and cohesion
   - Abstraction to counter coupling with decoupling
-- Software design is the rationale and reasoning of decisions about modularization
+- Software design is the rationale and reasoning of decisions about modularization and abstraction
 - Elementary particles of modularization: individual instructions of the Turing machine or individual terms of the Lambda calculus -> statements and expressions, can only be reused through copy-paste (or goto)
 - Atoms and molecules of modularization: functions and classes, can be reused through name
 - Modularization means (among other things) Colocation of cohesion into a named element